techiemum/T1A3/development-log.md

 - defined method for the each day of the week ,each day will display different recipie
 - crated an array for kitchen inventory list

+15/11/2019

+-working on a method which will let user create list .
+-user will be adding items which are out of stock from kitchen inventory -it will also ask user for how much quantity they prefer -converting yesterday's array list into hashes as its not working out as planned before -it would be easier for user to select price from list rather than putting their own price -created hash with list of item names and prices and will display as a  list to user